 Students are expected to dress in a clean, neat, appropriate manner.
 The learning atmosphere should be considered comparable to a business atmosphere.
 Clothing with offensive words, slogans, or pictures is considered inappropriate.
-Students will not wear skimpy, revealing tops, shorts, or skirts (the arm rule).
+Students will not wear skimpy, revealing clothing (the arm rulefor bottoms).
 This would include tops that are backless or strapless.
 Spaghetti straps and bare midriffs are also not allowed.
 Coats are to be removed when in class.
-Students are expected to have a second pair of shoes to be worn in the school and in the gym.
+Students are expected to have a second pair of clean indoor shoes to be worn in the school and in the gym.
 Outside shoes are to be removed at the entrance door when conditions are wet or muddy.